 Student Loans Receivable - Student loans consist of federally insured FFELP student loans and private student loans.
 Private student loans consist of both tuition and refinancing loan programs.
-Student loans receivable are stated at the principal amounts outstanding adjusted for an estimated allowance for loan losses, and unamortized purchase premiums or discounts related to FFELP loans.
-The related interest income generated from student loans includes premium and discount amortization.
-InvestEd amortizes premiums and discounts over the estimated average life of the loan on a straight-line basis over 10 years, which approximates the effective interest method.
+Student loans receivable are stated at the principal amounts outstanding adjusted for an estimated allowance for loan losses and unamortized discounts related to FFELP loans.
+The related interest income generated from student loans includes discount amortization.
+INvestEd amortizes discounts over the estimated average life of the loan on a straight-line basis over 10 years, which approximates the effective interest method.